harrywang/harrywang.github.io/_posts/2022-01-19-tailpages-tutorial-nocode.md

 If you don't have blogs, you can simply delete the posts in the `_post` folder and delete the blog menu in `_config.yml` file.
 I suggest you keep the `blog.md` file in case you want to blog later :).

-## Add Custom Domain

-If you have your own domain name, you can follow the documentation [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) to link it to the site you just created.

-**That's it!** Now you can add more content to your website and I hope you enjoy Tailpages template.

 ## TOC and Permalink

 If your blog is long, you can use the `post-toc` layout.
 A table of contents will be automatically generated based on all `##` headings - this is defined by `h_max=2` in `_layouts/post-toc.html` file, which you can change to fit your need.